TriMedia (media processor): History

 In 2005, the TM3270 was announced as a low-power H.264 capable incarnation of the TriMedia architecture (see external links to papers below), first released in the PNX4103 SoC.

 In 2006, Philips Semiconductors as a whole was spun off from Philips and was renamed to NXP.

 In 2009, the PNX1005 became available, using the latest TM3282 CPU core.
 This CPU is the first TriMedia to have 8 issue slots.
 It also adds more operations for H.264 and video optimization, data-cache pre-allocating and a bit-stream coprocessor for entropy en/de-coding.
 It is also the first TriMedia to have a real-time trace block.

 In 2010, the TriMedia group at NXP was terminated.

 Cores

+Products

-The TriMedia cores are typically used in home, mobile and automotive products (see as an example Philips' Streamium networked multi-media products).
+The TriMedia cores were typically used in home, mobile and automotive products (see as an example Philips' Streamium networked multi-media products).
 They are used as deeply embedded CPUs in SoCs as well as general purpose DSPs.
 Some SoCs even have multiple TriMedia cores such as the PNX5100 that contains three TM3271 cores.

+With the growing complexity of SoC platforms, in subsequent years, the basic TriMedia CPU cores were also included in more highly integrated media processor SoC products, but these were launched under the Nexperia brand.